Keir Starmer: NATO

 The first overseas meeting Starmer attended as prime minister was the 2024 NATO summit held in Washington from 9 to 11 July 2024.
 On the flight to the summit, Starmer laid out a "cast iron" commitment to increase defence spending to the NATO target of 2.5 per cent of GDP in line with the NATO target, following a "root and branch" review of British armed forces.

 Europe

-Since he became prime minister Starmer has sought to "reset" UK relations with the European Union following Brexit, which he opposed.
+Since he became prime minister, Starmer has sought to "reset" UK relations with the European Union following Brexit, which he opposed.
 He met with a number of European leaders during his first few months in office.

-On 27 August 2024 Starmer and German Chancellor Olaf Scholz announced talks towards revising a Germany-UK co-operation agreement covering areas including defence, energy security, science and technology.
+On 27 August 2024, Starmer and German Chancellor Olaf Scholz announced talks to revise a Germany-UK co-operation agreement covering areas including defence, energy security, and science and technology.